Sal Isaksen at her store SalOn in Katoomba

 Story and photos by Camille Walsh

-There’s a shop at the end of a little laneway in Katoomba called Sal-on.
+There’s a shop in the Town Centre Arcade in Katoomba called SalOn.
 It’s a unique space, selling clothes, shoes, scarves, belts, bags and jewellery.
 Each item is lovingly and intentionally hand-picked but even better than that: it’s all environmentally conscious, sustainable fashion!

 Key Points: